Hero image of Teen Chef showing mobile screen mock-ups.

 Solo Project

-The focus was to teach young adults about food & nutrition through cooking and provide a foundation for this life skill that will benefit them throughout their life.
+This lifestyle app was designed to teach young adults how to cook and, by doing so, provide the foundation for this life skill that will benefit them throughout their life.

 • User Interview's